 If you were old enough in the 1970 era of sports in Arlington you were familiar with the name Bernie Kirchner.
 Bernie was a three-sport letterman and star for Yorktown High School which led to his receiving a scholarship to West Virginia University where he played wide receiver under a young and future NCAA Hall of Fame coach named Bobby Bowden.
-I recall as a kid my brothers and I were big fans of Bernie’s even though we lived in his rival Washington-Lee High School district.
-Our father used to take us to see him play as if he was a local celebrity, and to the Thomas boys he was.
+I remember my father taking my three older brothers and me to see Bernie play sports at Yorktown, though we lived in his rival Washington-Lee High School district.

 Local writer Charlie Clark, who also attended Yorktown, shared some of Bernie’s accomplishments for this article.
 Here are just a few: Voted to the All-Metropolitan High School Football Team, not once, but twice; first player in Yorktown history to score over 1,000 points in basketball; and the leading hitter on the baseball team.
 Bernie played all three sports at least one season at WVU, and played football for four.

-Thank goodness Blanche and Bernie kept his sports scrapbooks all these years.
+Thank goodness Blanche kept Bernie’s sports scrapbooks all these years.
 From Arlington Little League to the WVU football field, Bernie’s stories and his name should be remembered by Arlingtonians.
 To this day, some still argue Bernie Kirchner was the best athlete to come out of Arlington.